-Simple coding, following simple and complex instructions, more complex functional skills e.g. saving, printing, keyboard skills, mouse pad skills, using apps appropriately, navigating the internet, internet safety, operating basic equipment, showing skills and pulling knobs, retrieval of information, completing simple programs, uses appropriate hardware to interact with appropriate software, identifying a range of technology, using a range of technology, selecting for a purpose a range of technology
+Following complex instructions, more complex functional skills e.g. saving, printing, keyboard skills, mouse pad skills, using apps appropriately, navigating the internet, internet safety, retrieval of information, uses appropriate hardware to interact with appropriate software, using a range of technology, selecting for a purpose a range of technology.

-- Understand what algorithms are; how they are implemented as programs and digital devices; and that programs execute by following precise and unambiguous instructions. - Create and debug simple programs. - Use logical reasoning to predict the behaviour of simple programs. - Use technology purposefully to create, organise, store, manipulate and retrieve digital content. - Recognise common uses of information technology beyond school. - Use technology safely and respectfully keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
+Understand what algorithms are; how they are implemented as programs and digital devices; and that programs execute by following precise and unambiguous instructions.

+- Create and debug simple programs. - Use logical reasoning to predict the behaviour of simple programs. - Use technology purposefully to create, organise, store, manipulate and retrieve digital content. - Recognise common uses of information technology beyond school. - Use technology safely and respectfully keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.